 If becoming a casting director is your dream, Backstage has you covered.
 It’s a tough, competitive field still rooted in an apprenticeship model, with a lot of sacrifice, grunt work, elbow grease, and caffeine required to make it.
 We’ve rounded up some essential insights into the wild and influential world of casting.

 - What does a casting director do?

-- How do I start with no résumé?
+- How do I become a casting director?

-- How do I know if an actor is any good?
-How do I know when to take a chance?
+- How can I tell if an actor is any good?

 - Which is better: self-tapes or in-person auditions?